Locally grown, farmers market, local farmers

 Let’s Define Local

 So, what do we mean by “local”?
 At Nation Botanics, “local” is defined as North America.
-The local community, or nation, of North America.

 Creating a high-end skincare product using plants native to North America, and locally sourced from here, requires a larger territory than one county or state can provide.

-But North America?
+But, North America?
 That can be done - by prioritizing the closest US farmers and communities.

-Think of Nation Botanics as a North American farmers’ market for your skin.
+Think of Nation Botanics as a North American farmers market for your skin.

 Local Farmers for Healthy Skin